The Gaussian core model in high dimensions: Introduction

 For $\alpha < 4\pi/e$, this theorem implies that random lattices are asymptotically optimal for energy.
 Specifically, a $1-o(1)$ fraction of all lattices must have energy $(\rho+o(1))(\pi/\alpha)^{n/2}$, because no configuration has energy less than $(\rho+o(1))(\pi/\alpha)^{n/2}$ and the average over all lattices is $\rho(\pi/\alpha)^{n/2}$.
 Thus, imposing the crystalline structure of a lattice does not asymptotically raise the minimal energy compared with amorphous particle arrangements, and no lattice is substantially better than a typical lattice.
 We do not know whether the same is true when $\alpha \ge 4\pi/e$.

 For fixed $n$ and $\rho$, the Gaussian core model degenerates to the sphere packing problem as $\alpha \to \infty$: the energy of a periodic configuration is asymptotically determined by the minimal distance between distinct points, and minimizing energy amounts to maximizing the minimal distance.
+See Section~\ref{sec:spherepacking} for a quantitative account of this relationship.
 The question of whether lattices are near-optimal sphere packings in high dimensions is a major unsolved problem.
 Our theorem can be viewed as a partial answer, which says that near-optimality of lattices holds for $\alpha < 4\pi/e$.
-We see no reason to expect it to hold for fixed $n$ as $\alpha \to \infty$ (the case of sphere packing), but perhaps it holds for all fixed $\alpha$ as $n \to \infty$.
+We see no reason to expect it to hold for fixed $n$ as $\alpha \to \infty$, i.e., in the case of sphere packing, but perhaps it holds for each fixed $\alpha$ as $n \to \infty$.

 When $\alpha \ge 4\pi/e$, Theorem~\ref{thm:sharp} no longer applies, and the best lower bound we know how to prove is the following.

 \begin{theorem} When $f(t) = e^{-\alpha t^2}$ with $\alpha \ge 4\pi/e$, the minimal $f${\kern -1pt}-energy in $\R^n$ for configurations of density $\rho$ is at least